Ministry of Transportation, Ontario (MTO)

 The Site Selection Study Area included the main service area for the existing Kanata MPY, along Highway 417 from Carp Road to Innes Road and along Highway 416 from Highway 417 to Fallowfield Road, as shown on the figure below.

 Note: Following PIC 1, Location 8 (southeast quadrant of the Highway 417 and Eagleson Road interchange) and Location 9 (Moodie Drive, Crystal Bay) were eliminated from further consideration.
 Updates on these developments and the detailed evaluation of alternatives were provided at Online PIC 2 in June-July 2021.
+Click here to see the Online PIC 2 page, where you can view the information that was presented.

 Coarse screening of the study area was completed based on the criteria listed on slide 7 of the PIC 1 materials.
 Some of the criteria, such as built-up areas, were completely avoided as they are incompatible with MPY development.
 Other criteria were less desirable features that were generally but not completely avoided, such as floodplains and wetlands.
 While not ideal for development, these features were considered constraints that could potentially be addressed through facility siting and design/mitigation.
 Hence, key constraints were avoided and others were generally avoided with the intent to then factor them into the more detailed evaluation of alternatives.

 The high-level assessment and the rationale for identifying the shortlist is detailed in Table 1.
 As noted above, following PIC 1 Locations 8 and 9 were eliminated from further consideration as part of this study.
+As a result, three locations were identified in the initial shortlist of alternatives.

 If you have comments or questions about the project, please do not hesitate to reach out to the project team through the Contact Us page.